Ear Wax Removal

 Methods used to remove ear wax may include the use of…

 - Irrigation pump (water)

 - Suction (Coxwell location only)

-After successful ear wax removal, people report heightened hearing sensitivity in the ear that has been treated, and a great sense of relief.
+After professional ear wax removal, people report heightened hearing sensitivity in the ear that has been treated, and a great sense of relief.